The Work Continues!

 • New floor in kitchen

-• Repair/replacement of sanctuary windows
+• Restoration of 18 sanctuary windows

-• Repair/replacement of front entry doors and millwork
+• Repair of front entry doors

 A Picture Gallery of Progress!